volkamerlab/MolDockLab/README.md

 # ECFT-VS-pipeline

-Energy coupling factor transporter transmembrane protein (ECF-T) is a novel, promising antimicrobial target.
-Inhibiting its activity reduces the viability of pathogens.
-However, Absence of crystallized protein with ligand and its cryptic binding pocket make it a challenging target.
+Energy coupling factor transporter transmembrane protein (ECF-T) is an antimicrobial target.

+In our pipeline we'll perform structure-based virtual screening using traditional docking and blind docking for an in-house data of HIPS to find novel inhibitors.